 - Check the base of the tail.
 A little fat should cover this area, but if you can’t feel the bones at all, you dog is very overweight.

 - Look down.
-Seriously: check your pet’s silhouette from above.
+Seriously, check your pet’s silhouette from above.
 Can you find a waist?
 Can you tell where the ribs end and the hips begin?

 - Check the “abdominal tuck.”
 The tuck is the area behind the ribs.
 It should be smaller around than the chest.
 How much smaller depends on the breed, and the more deep-chested your dog, the greater the difference.
 A dog who’s too thin will have a very severe tuck, while a fat dog may have no tuck at all.

 If you give your pet a good once-over and think there’s a weight problem, make an appointment with your vet.
 The doctor will give your dog a thorough physical, do some blood tests, and ask questions about eating habits and frequency.
-Then she can help you build a realistic, gradual, and low-risk weight loss plan.
+Then the vet can help you build a realistic, gradual, and low-risk weight loss plan.
 The plan will almost certainly include:

 - Reduced caloric intake, probably using a special dog food formulated for weight loss